9 Things You Need To Know About Molnupiravir, a New COVID-19 Pill

 7. Could molnupiravir be a turning point for other COVID-19 treatments?

 So far, treatments for COVID-19 have been hard to deliver or not very effective.
 “We don't have a lot of COVID medications in our arsenal,” Dr. Shaw says.
 Remdesivir, the only COVID-19 drug treatment fully approved by the FDA, can only be administered intravenously in the hospital.
 It’s also only for those ages 12 and older, regardless of how severe their symptoms are, and studies suggest it may provide only modest benefit.
+The Merck and Pfizer pills are the first drugs that can be taken at home, early enough to prevent hospitalization.

 “The vaccine is our first-line tool for preventing hospitalization, and I'm a little concerned that the attention on molnupiravir will draw attention away from vaccination,” says Dr. Meyer.
 “Some people might say, ‘I'm not getting vaccinated because I'll have access to these medications’—to this pill or to remdesivir or other treatments.
 But you can’t trade one for the other.
 If you haven’t done so already, the most important thing is still to get the vaccine."